bluenote-1577/vartig-utils/README.md

 ## Introduction

 This is a companion repository for processing outputs from our software TODO.
-We currently support mapping of vartigs between samples
+We currently support

+1. mapping of vartigs between samples (e.g. to track strains longitudinally)
-(e.g. to track strains longitudinally) or computing statistics between vartigs.
+2. computing statistics between vartigs

-This repo also contains scripts for visualizing vartigs.
+3. scripts for visualizing vartigs.

 ### Installation

 Requirements:

+For mapping vartigs:

 1. [rust](https://www.rust-lang.org/tools/install) programming language and associated tools such as cargo are required and assumed to be in PATH.
 2. A c compiler (e.g. GCC)

-For the python scripts:
+For the python visualization scripts:

 1. numpy
 2. scipy